awsdocs/amazon-rds-user-guide/doc_source/USER_ShareSnapshot.md

 Using Amazon RDS, you can share a manual DB snapshot or DB cluster snapshot in the following ways:
 + Sharing a manual DB snapshot or DB cluster snapshot, whether encrypted or unencrypted, enables authorized AWS accounts to copy the snapshot\.
 + Sharing an unencrypted manual DB snapshot enables authorized AWS accounts to directly restore a DB instance from the snapshot instead of taking a copy of it and restoring from that\.
-This isn't supported for encrypted manual DB snapshots\.
+However, you can't restore a DB instance from a DB snapshot that is both shared and encrypted\.
+Instead, you can make a copy of the DB snapshot and restore the DB instance from the copy\.
 + Sharing a manual DB cluster snapshot, whether encrypted or unencrypted, enables authorized AWS accounts to directly restore a DB cluster from the snapshot instead of taking a copy of it and restoring from that\.

 **Note**